 From the panel’s extended abstract (read the full abstract):

-Artwork has long been established as an educational tool.
+Artworks have long been established as an educational tool.
 Stedman (2007) indicated that using artwork to communicate the role of leadership through history is a creative and engaging way to encourage students to see leadership beyond the text and beyond their experiences.
-Further, critical thinking is enhanced by the interpretative nature of artwork.
-The skills demonstrative of strong critical thinking include: interpretation, analysis, evaluation, inference, explanation, and self-regulation.
-Through the use of art students can explore their own connection to particular piece project collaboration tools.
+Further, critical thinking is enhanced by the interpretative nature of the artwork.
+The skills demonstrative of strong critical thinking include interpretation, analysis, evaluation, inference, explanation, and self-regulation.
+Through the use of art, students can explore their own connection to particular piece project collaboration tools.
 Moving through each of the critical thinking skills as they connect meaning to art.